exploratoria/exploratoria.github.io/talk.md

 Informing: Should we have a WordPress Blog?

+Exhibitions - mathematics: drop 'algeSurf' from titles?

 * WordPress.com has good, free, easy ontology tools - something GitHub lacks If every exhibit had a WordPress page, can we use these as a way to curate the exhibits by categories and tags?

+Strategy: need a 'marketing plan' document outlining the ways we communicate

+CDN: suitable CDN links need to be agreed